Hidilyn Diaz: Personal life

 Diaz is a devout Catholic and credits her faith with inspiring her athletic achievements.
 She wore a Miraculous Medal at the 2020 Olympic medaling ceremony, which she said is "a sign of our prayers and faith in Mama Mary and Jesus Christ."

-Diaz married her fiancé and coach, Julius Naranjo, in a ceremony held at St. Ignatius Church in the Philippine Military Academy grounds, Baguio, on July 26, 2022, exactly a year after she clinched the country's first Olympic gold medal in the 2020 Summer Olympics.
-Naranjo is a former weightlifter who competed for Guam in international competitions and a professional weightlifting coach, a strength and conditioning coach, and filmmaker.
-Their relationship was featured on an episode of GMA Network's Kapuso Mo, Jessica Soho.
-Diaz first met with Naranjo at the 2017 Asian Indoor and Martial Arts Games.
+Diaz is married to Julius Naranjo, a former weightlifter who competed for Guam in international competitions and a professional weightlifting coach, a strength and conditioning coach, and filmmaker at the 2017 Asian Indoor and Martial Arts Games.
+Naranjo had become her coach, and they were wed in Baguio, on July 26, 2022.